robotronik/librairie-commune/Readme.md

 **Parameters**: void
 **Description**: give the direction (NONE when the robot don't move backward or forward)
-**Usage**: usefull to dermine wich side of the lidar point is usefull to look when you want avoid the enemy robot
+**Usage**: usefull to dermine wich side of the lidar point is usefull to look when you want avoid the opponent robot

 ---